Moore’s double-double helps DePaul edge Minnesota 73-68

 BIG PICTURE

-DePaul: The Blue Demons’ 8-0 start is their best season-opening run since 1986-87, when they bolted out of the gate 16-0.
-It’ll be hard for Top 25 voters to ignore DePaul after their third road victory over a Power 5 conference team in the past three weeks.
+DePaul: It’ll be hard for Top 25 voters to ignore DePaul after their third road victory over a Power 5 conference team in the past three weeks.

-Minnesota: Instead of fattening up on cupcakes, Richard Pitino put together a tough nonconference schedule.
-Three of the Gophers’ losses so far have been against Power 5 teams — and the fourth was at Butler.
+Minnesota: Three of the Gophers’ losses so far have been against Power 5 teams — and the fourth was at Butler.
 They’ve got one more big nonconference test on their hands next week before opening Big Ten play at Iowa on Dec.
 9.

 UP NEXT